 6. Remain amicable

-The factor that prevents this from happening is the hurt involved during a divorce and facing the fact that love and time were lost but remaining on good terms is very important whether you have children or not.
+The factor that prevents this from happening is the hurt involved during a divorce and facing the fact that love and time were lost, but remaining on good terms is very important, whether you have children or not.

 7. If you have kids, work out a custody agreement beforehand

-Another great piece of divorce advice for women is work out what happens with the children before anything else.
+Another great piece of divorce advice for women or divorce advice for mothers is to work out what happens with the children before anything else.
 Who wants the court to decide what is best for their kids?